Revision of EU Plant Health Law

 Why?

 Following a review of the Plant Health Law (Regulation 2016/2031) over the first 5 years of its application, the Commission identified areas where reporting requirements placed too much burden on operators and authorities.
 It also found that different EU Member States were not implementing controls in the same way, creating confusion for operators.
-Where import bans or restrictions have been put in place, some non-EU countries are potentially able to introduce measures that meet the EU’s goal of preventing pest risks, and therefore should be able to export.
-A clearer system that allows countries to apply for derogations to import bans or restrictions is needed.
+The need for certain clarifications and amendments was identified.
+The Commission also recognised that in the case of import bans or restrictions, some non-EU countries are able to introduce measures that meet the EU’s goal of preventing pest risks, and therefore should not be prevented from exporting.

 Timeline

-The new rules may not take effect until 2026.
+The new rules take effect from 5 January 2025.

 What are the major implications for exporting countries?

-The proposed changes should provide the European Commission with greater flexibility to respond to the specific plant health approaches of non-EU countries.
-Clarification of procedures should create more transparency and predictability in this process.
+The new rules will provide the European Commission with greater flexibility to take into account specific plant health approaches and measures applied in non-EU countries.
+The clarification of procedures should create more transparency and consistency in the application of some plant health rules.

 Recommended Actions